PhysiLearn/SDS-Net/README.md

 ## Contact

-For questions or issues regarding SDS-Net, please contact the development team.
+For questions or issues regarding SDS-Net, please contact the development team or open an issue on [GitHub](https://github.com/PhysiLearn/SDS-Net/issues).

 ## Acknowledgments